 From Cockney London to Knighthood: The Life of Michael Caine

-It’s hard to believe that the ubiquitous and prolific Michael Caine took many, many years to become a successful working actor, but it’s true.
-After leaving school at 16, Caine took on many odd jobs, including one as a filing clerk for Peak Films, “his closest step to Hollywood yet,” as he joked on his website.
-After serving as a soldier in the Korean War, Caine went to work at Westminster Repertory in Horsham, Sussex, followed by Lowestoft Repertory.
-There, he met his first wife, Patricia Haines, and the two of them decided to move to London to pursue their acting careers.
+It’s hard to believe that the ubiquitous and prolific Michael Caine took many, many years to become a successful working actor.
+But it’s true.
+After leaving school at 16, Caine took on many odd jobs.
+Including one as a filing clerk for Peak Films, “his closest step to Hollywood yet,” as he joked on his website.
+After serving as a soldier in the Korean War, Caine went to work at Westminster Repertory in Horsham, Sussex.
+Then followed by Lowestoft Repertory.
+There, he met his first wife, Patricia Haines.
+The two decided to move to London to pursue their acting careers.
 They married in 1955 and their daughter Dominique, also known by her nickname, Nikki, was born in 1956.
 Their marriage lasted until 1962.

 “The Italian Job”

-By the 1970s Caine was a full-fledged movie star and made many of his signature films, including Jack Carter in Get Carter, Milo Tindle in Sleuth, opposite Sir Laurence Olivier, and Peachy Carnehan in John Huston’s The Man Who Would Be King.
+By the 1970s Caine was a full-fledged movie star.
+He made many of signature films, including Jack Carter in Get Carter, Milo Tindle in Sleuth, opposite Sir Laurence Olivier, and Peachy Carnehan in John Huston’s The Man Who Would Be King.

-The 1980s brought Caine several prestigious awards—he won the Best Actor BAFTA and Best Actor in a Comedy or Musical Golden Globe for his role in 1984’s Educating Rita, the Best Actor in a Supporting Role Academy Award for 1987’s Hannah and Her Sisters, and Best Actor in a Miniseries or Motion Picture Made for Television in 1989’s Jack The Ripper.
-He later won his second Best Actor Golden Globe for 1999’s Little Voice and his second Best Supporting Actor Oscar for 1999’s The Cider House Rules.
-In 1992, he played one of his more iconic roles as Ebeneezer Scrooge, one of the only non-Muppet roles in The Muppet Christmas Carol.
+The 1980s brought Caine several prestigious awards.
+He won the Best Actor BAFTA and Best Actor in a Comedy or Musical Golden Globe for his role in 1984’s Educating Rita.
+He went on to win Best Actor in a Supporting Role Academy Award for 1987’s Hannah and Her Sisters, and Best Actor in a Miniseries or Motion Picture Made for Television in 1989’s Jack The Ripper.
+He later won his second Best Actor Golden Globe for 1999’s Little Voice.
+He went on to win his second Best Supporting Actor Oscar for 1999’s The Cider House Rules.
+In 1992, he played one of his more iconic roles as Ebeneezer Scrooge.
+It was one of the only non-Muppet roles in The Muppet Christmas Carol.

 “The Muppet Christmas Carol”